Bindhu-cpu/Offline-Student-AI-assistant/README.md

 ## 🔍 Overview

 This project is an offline AI assistant  designed for students.
 It uses Streamlit and Ollama to provide simple and clear answers.
+It works without internet using Tinyllama + Ollama

 ## 🚀 Features